peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public PeterO.ExtendedFloat MovePointLeft(
         int places);

-Returns a number similar to this number but with the radix point moved to the right.
+Returns a number similar to this number but with the radix point moved to the left.

 <b>Parameters:</b>